unicorn-fail/drupal-bootstrap.org/docroot/sites/all/modules/contrib/advagg/README.txt

    inside of an iframe.
  - Convert absolute paths to be protocol relative paths: Safe to use unless you need to support IE6.
- - Convert http:// to https://: Usually not needed, but here incase you do.
+ - Convert http:// to https://: Usually not needed, but here in case you do.
- - Do not run CSS url() values through file_create_url(): Usually not needed, but here incase you do.
+ - Do not run CSS url() values through file_create_url(): Usually not needed, but here in case you do.

 **CSS Options & JS Options**